ThaphatTT/ourResearch/README.md

 # ourResearch
-This is a our research and The Research about Smart Camera Traffic light in the crossing We expect to this research helpful the user use the crossing
+This is a our research and The Research about Smart Traffic light for crossing walk We expect to this research helpful the user use the crossing

 # Another